rootfs/rootfs.github.com/about.md

 permalink: /about/
 ---

-Huamin Chen is a software engineer.
-He was previously employed by EMC, IBM (through Netezza acquisition), a number of startup companies.
+Huamin Chen is a passionate system software developer.
+He was previously employed by EMC, IBM (through Netezza acquisition), and a number of startup companies.

-Now at now Red Hat, he contributes to open source projects including BigTop, Ceph, fio, Gluster, Kubernetes, Tachyon, and zfs.
+Now at now Red Hat, he contributes to open source projects from A to Z: Apache BigTop, Ceph, fio, Gluster, Kubernetes, Tachyon, and Zfs.